These pages are intended to provide you with efficient and effective solutions for a variety of frequently asked questions.

 What terms of payment are insured by EGE?

-EGE ‘s Coverage of Open Account transactions (without banks guarantee), include: Documents against payment (DP), Documents against Acceptance (DA) for tenors up to 180 days for Short term transactions and up to 10 years for Medium terms transactions.
+EGE ‘s Coverage of Open Account transactions (without banks guarantee) includes Documents against payment (DP), Documents against Acceptance (DA) for tenors up to 180 days for Short term transactions and up to 10 years for Medium terms transactions.